 Together, the two of us have traveled to 43 states as well as Puerto Rico, Canada, the United Kingdom and Europe.
 We love to explore unique places and immerse ourselves in diﬀerent cultures.
 We want to share our love of travel with our child and hope to explore more of our country and the world when he or she is old enough.

 We live on Mud Island, a diverse community between the Mississippi and Wolf Rivers in Memphis.
 Our home is very large, with plenty of space to grow our family and have lots of books and toys.
-We have two bedrooms that we are making into a bedroom and a playroom.
-We have a very large back yard and directly behind it is a large community playground.
+We have two spare rooms that we are making into a bedroom and a playroom.
+We have a large back yard with a pool, and across the street is a large community playground.
 We are surrounded by beautiful parks, and our community has a warm, small-town feel that includes a market, a coffee shop, a Spanish language child care center and a Montessori school.
 Our neighborhood was designed to be walkable and it is common to see children playing in their front yards and parents pushing strollers down sidewalks.

 Memphis is a thriving city known for its great food and friendly people.
 We are fortunate to have one of the top-rated zoos in the country, a children’s museum and a huge city park that has many recreational spaces and facilities (it is five-times larger than Central Park in New York City!).
 Memphis also has excellent cultural attractions and festivals.
 It is a great place to raise a family.

 Isaiah is a wonderful partner and husband, and I know he will be a great father too.
 He’s always been very focused on taking care of those close to him, and people always know they can rely on him.
 He is kind but never a pushover, fighting for what he believes is right.
 He is incredibly thoughtful, always there to help his family and friends and being the ‘good advice’ guy for almost everyone he knows.